AnastasiyaZenko/rsschool-cv/cv.md

 discord: Killliana(@AnastasiyaZenko)

 ## About me
 I have been programming for about 1 year.
-During this time, I managed to work in the studio and perform a large multi-page layout project using pug, sass and js, as an assembler - gulp.
-In the course I want to learn how to develop in js.
-In the future, I plan to develop development on vue.
+During this time, I managed to work in the studio and perform a large multi-page layout project using pug, sass and JS, as an assembler - gulp.
+In the course I want to learn how to develop in JS.
+In the future, I plan to develop development on Vue.js.

 ## Skills
-Html; Css; Pug; Sass; Js; Gulp; BEM; Git(github); VS code; Versel;
+HTML; CSS; Pug; Sass; JS; Gulp; BEM; Git(GitHub); VS code; Vercel;